|

 any bad habit, the cure lies in understanding the unacceptable behavior.

-There appear to be several reasons
+There appear to

-this is the case; there are usually additional symptoms such as diarrhea.
+case; there are usually additional symptoms such as diarrhea.

 The food they are getting does not have the nutritional